web-dave/webdave.de/src/assets/posts/stackblitz.md

 #### Set up for Karma and Jasmine

-To run your Unit Tests in StackBlitz you have to do some config in the `main.ts`.
+To run your Unit Tests in StackBlitz you have to add some configuration to the `main.ts`.

 ```ts
 // Import Jasmine from node_modules